Richmond Hill explosion: Explosion

 At about 11:10 p.m., on November 10, 2012, a large explosion occurred in Richmond Hill, a subdivision on the southeast side of Indianapolis.
 The explosion leveled 8349 Fieldfare Way, the home at the center of the explosion, and severely damaged a number of other residences, including several (on either side) which were damaged by the ensuing fire.

 Dion and Jennifer Longworth, two occupants in the house at 8355 Fieldfare Way, died in the explosion; seven others were injured.
-Thirty-three homes were damaged severely enough to require demolition.
+Thirty-three homes were damaged beyond repair and had to be demolished.
 Over sixty firefighters responded to the blaze.
 Damage to homes in the neighborhood was estimated at $4 million.

 Monserrate "Moncy" Shirley, a nurse, owned the home at the center of the explosion.
 She and her boyfriend, Mark Leonard, who also lived at the residence, told authorities they had left Friday night for a weekend at Hollywood Casino in Lawrenceburg, Indiana.
 They had arranged for Shirley's 12-year-old daughter to stay with friends and had boarded their cat, Snowball, for the weekend.
 Shirley told the police she never smelled any natural gas, but that her daughter had thought she did recently.